-Before you start thinking this as a post with "obscure title" and "questionable subject".
+Before you start thinking this as a post with "obscure title" and "questionable subject."
 I would state, "Hold your steeds!
 I don't think I have written anything like this till now," thanks to my restless mind that dragged the original story "Leading Like a Superhero- The leadership skills you can learn from the modern superheroes" to this (present title).

 Before we begin, I must say that I yield no intention of grouping anything closely similar under the same umbrella.
-Nevertheless, both these titles have a familiar ground, with the addition of Jungian psychology, this story would bloom into its own entity.
+Nevertheless, both these titles have a familiar ground, with the addition of Jungian psychology, this story would bloom into its entity.

 So, why do we sought the myths?

 According to Jung, the myths are the reference structures of our psyche.
 We can evaluate these and discover the correlation between the collective consciousness and collective unconsciousness.
-In simple words, we share social conscious patterns through a collective unconscious.
+In simple words, we share conscious social patterns through a collective unconscious.
 And our personal experiences are categorized through the shared experience of our species' biology.
-(Reference)